How to perform the coherent measurement of a curved phase space by continuous isotropic measurement. I. Spin and the Kraus-operator geometry of $\mathrm{SL}(2,\mathbb{C})$: Two pillars: M easurement theory and differential geometry

 For a Lie group $G$, the Lie algebra $\g$ as a vector space is considered to be tangent to the identity.
 Not only can the elements of $\g$ displace from the identity but so too can they displace away from any other point by a first-order differential equation,

 where $\{X_\mu\}$ is a basis for $\g$ and the $\omega^\mu$ are real numbers.
+Here and throughout the article, we use the Einstein summation convention for repeated upper and lower indices.
 Before proceeding, we caution that we are particularly interested in the situation where $\g$ is the complexification of a Lie algebra $\go$ of a compact group $\Go$.
 In the complexified Lie algebra, an anti-Hermitian generator $-iJ_\mu$ and its Hermitian counterpart $J_\mu$ are $\R$-linearly-independent generators, and both appear in sums such as that in equation~\ref{firstorder}.

 For the purpose of this article, a discussion of how to interpret equation~\ref{firstorder} in its purest sense~\cite{knapp2013lie,helgason2001differential} will be replaced with the simple appreciation that equation~\ref{firstorder} is well defined for any matrix representation, in which case it is like a standard Schr\"odinger equation for unitary evolution, except that $K$ is not restricted to be unitary (that is, $\omega^\mu X_\mu$ is not, as just noted, restricted to be anti-Hermitian).
 That being said, it is vital to appreciate also that equation~\ref{firstorder} and therefore the rest of this discussion is fundamentally representation independent, by the Baker-Campbell-Hausdorf lemma.